KrantiWalke/Project-Recommendation-Systems/README.md

 # Recommendation-Systems

 ## Data Description:
-Amazon Reviews data ( data source ) The repository has several datasets.
+Amazon Reviews data .
+The repository has several datasets.
 For this case study, we are using the Electronics dataset.

 ## Objective:
 Build a recommendation system to recommend products to customers based on the their previous ratings for other products.